samsquire/ideas4/README.md

 Serverless is essentially scale to zero.
 I feel we need scale to zero for regular software in virtual machines.

 The problem with scale to zero is that you need a coordinator that coordinates the bringing up of services.
+For servless cloud services this is the cloud provider's own service.

 I propose a mobile application that has a front-end that is designed to queue actions while the backend is unreachable.